Ericsson/CodeCompass/doc/helm_documentation.md

 #### Dependencies

-After basic parsing, the previously collected template files are analyzed to collect microservice dependencies.
+After basic YAML parsing, the previously collected template files are analyzed to collect microservice dependencies.
 The content of each template file is investigated.
 Any template object should be persisted in the database as a `HelmTemplate` object with